girlhefunnyaf44/2.412-GHz-2.472-GHz-RF-analyzer/README.md

 <br><br>

 * ⚠️ **This program was made for educational purposes.
 Read the source code to learn about the TCP Triple Handshake and enhance your knowledge.
 Only scan ports for which you have permission.**
 * 🛡️ **Do not engage in any illegal or malicious activities.
-Remember, with great power comes great responsibility.
 Be a good netizen!** 🦸‍♂️

 <br><br>